azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-- Add a message with negative sentiment into the hotel chat
+- Add a message with negative sentiment into the hotel chat.

 #### Exit criteria

-- You receive an SMS message containing the username of the guest in the chat room who expressed negative sentiment
+- You receive an SMS message containing the username of the guest in the chat room who expressed negative sentiment.

 ## Exercise 7: Building the Power BI dashboard